trencat/Trencat/CONTRIBUTING.md

 1. Please first announce your intention to translate documentation to a different language via a GitHub issue.
 2. Fork the repository on GitHub.
-3. *Trencat* documentation is written in Sphinx, which already supports easy language internationalization.
+3. *TrenCAT* documentation is written in Sphinx, which already supports easy language internationalization.
 Please follow these [steps](http://www.sphinx-doc.org/en/master/intl.html) to generate the *.po* and *.mo* translation files.
 4. Translate documentation in your preferred language.
 5. Send a GitHub Pull Request to the master branch.
 The changes will then be reviewed by the owners and finally accepted and merged.